omegasenior/topbiketoursportugal/content/tours/north-of-portugal-bike-tour.md

     title: 'Day 4: Viana do Castelo – Ponte de Lima, 16 mi.
 (25 km)'
   - day: '5'
     description: >-
-      Today is a day to know the south bank of the river Lima for about 25 km.
+      Today is a day to get to know the south bank of the river Lima for about 25 km.
 Then we will begin our journey heading to Esposende, a seaside city located in the North.
 During this day, you will be overwhelmed with seaside landscapes and small “Portuguese rivieras” until you reach Esposende, a city from the Middle Ages.
 Neiva river and its clear waters,